BFSSI-Bioinformatics-Lab/ProkaryoteAssembly/README.md

 # ProkaryoteAssembly

-Two simple scripts to assemble prokaryotic genomes using paired-end reads.+
+Two simple scripts to assemble prokaryotic genomes using paired-end reads.

+## Pipeline Overview
+1. QC on reads with bbduk.sh (adapter trimming/quality filtering)
+2. Error-correction of reads with tadpole.sh
+3. Assembly of reads with skesa
+4. Polishing of assembly with pilon

+## Usage
 The first script, `assemble.py`, operates on a single sample at a time.

 ```bash